-Mr. Bernard Gilly, CEO of GenSight Biologics, is a shareholder (27.1%) of Passage de l'Innovation as of December 31, 2020.
-In 2015, the Company entered into an agreement with Passage de l'Innovation for the rental of its new premises.
-As described above, several amendments were signed on January, July,
+Mr. Bernard Gilly, CEO of GenSight Biologics, was a shareholder of Passage de l'Innovation until June 26, 2021.
+Therefore, Passage de l'Innovation is not a related party as of December 31, 2021.

+In January 2015, the Company entered into an agreement with Passage de l'Innovation for the rental of its new premises.
+Several amendments were signed on October 2015, January 2016,